-(\sharp_2) The hypothesis that the world was created five minutes ago (due to B. Russel) is not within quantum language.
+(#2) The hypothesis that the world was created five minutes ago (due to B. Russel) is not within quantum language.

 That is because this hypothesis is considered under the premise such that the observer's time, which is prohibited by (E_2) .
 I consider that the above two are related to self-referential proposition, which is often discussed in this paper.
-Although the definition of "self-referential" is not clear yet (cf. Conjecture 11.2), we want a characterization such as "linguistic Copenhagen interpretation = anti self-reference".
+Although the definition of "self-referential" is not clear yet, we want a characterization such as "linguistic Copenhagen interpretation = anti self-reference".